First up let me say that I do not work on children's books, YA or poetry. These are all specialised fields that I am not qualified to work on.

 There are three kinds of editing I can do: Developmental, Copy, or Substantive (also known as Line).

-If your manuscript has gone through several drafts, had loads of feedback both positive and negative, been revised, read by beta-readers and is ready to be published, then you want a copy edit and/or proofread (refer to Other Services below).
+If your manuscript has gone through several drafts, had loads of feedback both positive and negative, been revised, read by beta-readers, revised again and is ready to be published, then you want a copy edit and/or proofread (refer to Other Services below).

 If you've written your first draft, revised it a time or two, had some feedback on it but have a niggling sensation as the back of your mind that it still doesn't quite work and you can't put your finger on exactly why, then you need a developmental edit.